 #4.
 Change Display settings

-The way to fix Windows Explorer Not Responding and frequent crashes is to adjust the display settings on your computer.
+The way to fix Windows Explorer Not Responding and frequent crashes are to adjust the display settings on your computer.
 This may sound like nothing to do but it’s worth a try.

 Follow these steps.